2021 Oakland Athletics season

 The 2021 Oakland Athletics season was the 121st season for the Oakland Athletics franchise, all as members of the American League.
-It was also their 54th season in Oakland (all at Oakland Coliseum) which equaled the amount of seasons that they played in their original city of Philadelphia.
+It was also their 54th season in Oakland, which equaled the amount of seasons that they played in their original city of Philadelphia.
+It would ultimately be their final season with a winning record as an Oakland based franchise.
+The team would move to Sacramento in 2025 in anticipation for their move to Las Vegas in 2028.